 But for some children, the stutter doesn’t go away even after the age of five.
 Though numerous treatments are available to alleviate this hindrance, doctors aren’t exactly sure what causes it.
 Some researchers believe it is a miscommunication between the brain and the vocal muscles that create sounds, while others maintain it is genetic.
 Since most of the time, when a kid stutters, they likely have a close relative who also does the same.

 As previously mentioned, stuttering in children and toddlers can prolong way into the age of five.
 While this reason can satisfy the optimist parents among us, it is not enough for everyone.
 And with a good reason.
 Because the child who is going to stutter after five years will also stutter before five.
-So how do you differentiate the temporary one from the actual health condition?

-- When a child stutters, you might see some facial movement.
+When a child stutters, you might see some facial movement.
 It will appear as if the child is tightening his muscles when struggling with a word.

-- The child will try to prevent himself from participating in situations that might make him talk.
+The child will try to prevent himself from participating in situations that might make him talk.

-- Repetition will feel good for a child who struggles with stuttering.
+Repetition will feel good for a child who struggles with stuttering.
 So he will repeat whole words, sounds, syllables, and phrases more often.
-As they repeat these words, which makes children and toddlers feel like their stuttering problem is gone, they do divert from the real problem, hence can’t find a solution for it.
+As they repeat these words, which makes children and toddlers feel like their stuttering problem is gone, they divert from the real problem, hence can’t find a solution for it.

-- For some parents, none of the solutions they try at home will work.
+For some parents, none of the solutions they try at home will work.
 Don’t fret.
-We have numerous speech therapists who specialize in helping disfluent children.
+We now have numerous speech therapists who specialize in helping disfluent children.